muralikrish9/getshitdone/README.md

 3. Click the "Capture Task" button that appears
 4. AI automatically extracts task details and saves them
 5. View captured tasks by clicking the extension icon

+### Screenshot Task Capture (Multimodal) 📸

+**Method 1: Context Menu**
+1. Right-click anywhere on a webpage
+2. Select "📸 Capture Screenshot as Task"
+3. Click and drag to select the region containing task information
+4. AI extracts tasks from the visual content

+**Method 2: Extension Popup**
+1. Click the extension icon
+2. Click the "📸 Screenshot" button
+3. Select the region on your current tab
+4. Tasks are automatically extracted and saved

+### Voice Task Capture (Multimodal) 🎤

+1. Click the extension icon
+2. Navigate to the "Today" tab
+3. Click the "🎤 Voice Memo" button
+4. Grant microphone permission if prompted
+5. Speak your tasks, action items, or meeting notes
+6. Click "Stop Recording" when done
+7. AI transcribes and extracts tasks automatically

 ### Quick Capture